iag-geo/bootleaf/reverseProxy.md

 # Installation and configuration

+## Windows

-## Windows: Download nginx for windows from http://nginx.org/en/docs/windows.html then open the config file under `\conf\nginx.conf`.
+Download nginx for windows from http://nginx.org/en/docs/windows.html then open the config file under `\conf\nginx.conf`.

+## Mac

-## Mac: Use [Homebrew](https://coderwall.com/p/dgwwuq/installing-nginx-in-mac-os-x-maverick-with-homebrew) to install nginx then open the config file at `/usr/local/etc/nginx/nginx.conf`
+Use [Homebrew](https://coderwall.com/p/dgwwuq/installing-nginx-in-mac-os-x-maverick-with-homebrew) to install nginx then open the config file at `/usr/local/etc/nginx/nginx.conf`

 Under the server section, specify the port on which to listen (eg 8080) and the name of the server: